petersohn/home_automation/README.md

   measurement takes a long time and there are multiple sensors, to avoid the device blocking for a long time.
 Note that a measurement is always made right after boot.
+* `pulse`: If set, the value of the sensor is reset to this value after measurement.
+For example, a value of 0 means that at each measurement, the value of the sensor is processed, then it is reset to 0 in the next tick.

 #### `analog`